IGPenguin/mobile-toolkit/README.md

 # ☕ Support the project

 **Mobile Toolkit is free and always will be.** If it saves you time, you can buy me a coffee. <br>
-As a father, the hours left for open source are scarce.
-Coffee helps me find the energy to keep this project alive.
+With a young family, the hours left for open source are scarce.
+Coffee helps keep this project alive.

 💸 **[Donate via Revolut](https://revolut.me/igpenguin?currency=EUR&amount=200&note=Mobile%20Toolkit%20-%20Coffee)** - Voluntary donation, no added benefit.<br>
 ⭐️ **Hit the star button** - Makes me happy, increases visibility.